Portsmouth, Ohio: 20th century

 The city's growth continued.
-By 1916, during World War I, Portsmouth was listed as being a major industrial and jobbing center, the fourth-largest shoe manufacturing center in the country, and the largest manufacturer of fire and paving bricks in the United States.
-Wheeling-Pittsburgh Steel (later called Empire-Detroit Steel) employed over one thousand people.
-There were 100 other manufacturing companies producing goods from furniture to engines.
+By 1916, during World War I, Portsmouth was listed as being a major industrial and jobbing center, the nation's fourth-largest shoe manufacturing center, and the nation's largest manufacturer of fire and paving bricks.
+Wheeling-Pittsburgh Steel (later called Empire-Detroit Steel) employed over 1,000 people.
+100 other manufacturing companies produced goods from furniture to engines.

 Such industrial and shipping growth greatly benefited Boneyfiddle (a west-end neighborhood in Portsmouth), where grand buildings were constructed with the wealth from the commerce.
-As time passed, much of the commerce began to move toward Chillicothe Street, which has continued as the main thoroughfare of Portsmouth.
-While Boneyfiddle is receiving new life, it is a shadow of its former self.
+As time passed, much of the commerce began to move toward Chillicothe Street, which has remained Portsmouth's main thoroughfare.

-The city population peaked at just over 42,000 in 1930 (see "Demographics", below).
-In 1931, the Norfolk Southern Corporation built a grand, art deco passenger station in Portsmouth, that provided a substantial entry to the city.
-It was located at 16th and Findlay streets.
+The city population peaked at just over 42,000 in 1930.
+In 1931, the Norfolk Southern Corporation built a grand, art deco passenger station at 16th and Findlay streets that provided a substantial entry to the city.
 Passengers used the station for access to both interstate and intrastate train lines, which provided basic transportation for many.
 The widespread availability of affordable automobiles and changing patterns resulted in reduction in rail passenger traffic here and nationally.
 The station was later used for offices and its keys were turned over to Scioto County in 2003, and the building was demolished in 2004.

 Suburbanization also affected the city.
 By the 1950 census, the population had begun to decline, falling below 40,000.
 Some of this change was due to the effects of highway construction, which stimulated suburban residential development in the postwar years.
-But during the late 20th century, foreign competition and industrial restructuring resulted in the loss of most of the industrial jobs on which Portsmouth's economy had been based; the jobs were moved out of the area, with many going overseas.
+But during the late 20th century, foreign competition and industrial restructuring resulted in the loss of most of the industrial jobs on which Portsmouth's economy had been based; the jobs moved out of the area, with many going overseas.

-Further decline occurred in 1980, following the suspension of operations at Empire Detroit Steel's Portsmouth Works, which took place after the sale of the steel plant to Armco Steel.
-Armco Steel closed the plant because they did not want to replace the obsolete, Open Hearth Furnaces with the more efficient basic oxygen steel furnaces.
+Further decline occurred in 1980 after the suspension of operations at Empire Detroit Steel's Portsmouth Works, which took place after the sale of the steel plant to Armco Steel.
+Armco Steel closed the plant because it did not want to replace the obsolete open hearth furnaces with more efficient basic oxygen steel furnaces.
 The plant also needed a continuous caster to replace the obsolete soaking pits and blooming mill in 1995.
-When the steel mill was closed, 1,300 steelworkers were laid off.
+When the steel mill closed, 1,300 steelworkers were laid off.